 - Wash well in a colander and drain.

-- Transfer to a roasting tin, drizzle with olive oil and if liked add 1 tsp fennel seeds or cumin seeds.
-You can also roast with other vegetables or potatoes.
+- Transfer to a roasting tin, drizzle with 2 tablespoons olive oil and if liked add 1 teaspoon fennel seeds or cumin seeds.
+Add a pinch of sea salt and mix well.

 - Bake in the pre-heated oven for 35-40 minutes until cooked through.
 Stir occasionally.